Degrees Offered

 Graduates of the MSCS program in the School of Engineering and Computer Science should exhibit the following program learning outcomes:

-The accelerated five-year Blended Program provides an excellent opportunity for students to begin their graduate work while they complete their undergraduate degree requirements.
-Students can pursue the accelerated Blended Program that allows them to complete their bachelors and master's degree in as little as five years.
-This five-year period may include some summer sessions and/or advanced placement units that were earned prior to starting at Pacific.
+The Accelerated BSCS/MSCS Program provides an excellent opportunity for students to begin their graduate work while they complete their undergraduate degree requirements.
+Students can pursue the Accelerated Program that allows them to complete their bachelors and master's degree in as little as four years.
+This four-year period may include some summer sessions and/or advanced placement units that were earned prior to starting at Pacific.

-School of Engineering and Computer Science undergraduates who maintain a minimum institutional GPA of 3.0 and a major GPA of 3.0 upon reaching junior or senior status may be considered for admission to the Blended Program.
-Once admitted they may begin taking graduate level courses.
+High School students with a GPA of 3.8 or higher may be admitted directly into the Accelerated BSCS/MSCS program to begin their first semester at Pacific.
+Continuing Pacific students may be admitted to the Accelerated BSCS/MSCS program between the SECOND and THIRD years with a Pacific GPA of 3.5 or higher.
+Once admitted to the Accelerated BSCS/MSCS program students may begin taking graduate level courses and must maintain a GPA of 3.3 or higher to remain in the program.
 Students who choose to withdraw from the program prior to completing all the requirements may be awarded the Bachelor of Science degree alone, contingent upon having completed all of the respective program requirements, which may include the co-op experience.

 Master of Science in Computer Science